php/php-langspec/spec/php-spec-draft.md

 Precedence and associativity can be controlled using *grouping parentheses*.
 (For example, in the expression `($a - $b) / $c`, the subtraction is done before the division.
-Without the grouping parentheses, the division would take place first.)
+Without the grouping parentheses, the division would take place first).

 While precedence, associativity, and grouping parentheses control the order in which operators are applied, they do *not* control the order of